 So far, we have looked at task specific design recommendations towards seamless interactive communication among virtual teams, and isolated groups.
 But we need to highlight "common humanity" and thus interactive technologies that prompt spontaneous and meaningful connections among people.
 We have reviewed what is known as "Humane Design", which essentially aims at realigning technology with humanity's social interests.
-The objective of these designs is to revive a sense of connection and belonging with the goal of connecting strangers at public places, as is relevant from the intergroup contact theory.

-Strangers stand as the fourth pillar of flawless communication since teams or groups with known members and peers are subject to polarization and emotional bias, which is viewed as a constraint in diversity.
-Virtual public places like GVTs are chosen because gathering drives communication.
+The objective of these designs is to give an intuition of the fact that strangers stand as the fourth pillar of flawless communication since teams or groups with known members and peers are subject to polarization and emotional bias, which is viewed as a constraint in diversity.
+Virtual public places like GVTs [2] are chosen because gathering drives communication.
+This encapsulation is what shall rejuvenate a disconnected world of strangers.

-We recommend the use of interactive technologies to revive the sense of connection at the same time serving the purpose of communication and problem solving, that is, interactive technologies should address to the technical issues as well as the linked social challenges prevalent in any community.
-We also argue that mixed reality is a probable solution towards the design of interactive technologies, and move on to explain the need for collaborative mixed reality, and its subsequent deployment in the design of collaborative mixed reality games as a remedy to remove both cultural and linguistic barriers, and loneliness and isolation.
-We thus propose to push the research of HCI, CSCW, and UbiComp towards the design and evaluation of collaborative mixed reality based applications for social good, and put forth inspirations and examples from mixed reality games and its prototyping in collaboration and communication as benchmarks.
+We draw major insights from the work of Helen Ai He et al [2], and move forward in the same lines to recommend the use of interactive technologies to revive the sense of connection at the same time serving the purpose of communication and problem solving, that is, interactive technologies should address to the technical issues as well as the linked social challenges prevalent in any community.
+We also view mixed reality coupled with collaboration as a probable and plausible solution towards the design of interactive technologies, and move on to explain the need for collaborative mixed reality, and its subsequent deployment in the design of collaborative mixed reality games as a remedy to remove both cultural and linguistic barriers, and loneliness and isolation.
+We look into collaborative mixed reality gaming from the perspective of feedback, self-reflection, and behaviour change as being the three pillars which center the revolution of mitigating social dilemma.
+Thus Dr. He recommends the use of HCI, CSCW, and UbiComp research towards the design and evaluation of collaborative mixed reality based applications for social good17, and put forth inspirations and examples from mixed reality games and its prototyping in collaboration and communication as benchmarks.

-A. Mixed Reality
+A. Mixed Reality (MR)